weizh888/PokeAlarmWiki/Home.md

 #PokeAlarm

-The alarm is a third party extenstion of [PokemonGo-Map](https://github.com/PokemonGoMap/PokemonGo-Map) that allows you to received external notifications via the service of your choice.
+The alarm is a third party extension of [PokemonGo-Map](https://github.com/PokemonGoMap/PokemonGo-Map) that allows you to received external notifications via the service of your choice.

 We currently support the following services:
 * Pushbullet